hyperledger/web3j-solidity-gradle-plugin/README.md

 ## Plugin configuration

+The minimum Gradle version to run the plugin is `5.+`.

 ### Using the `buildscript` convention

 To install the Solidity Plugin using the old Gradle `buildscript` convention, you should add